-&lt;sup>4 In recent years, contact hours for accredited programs have ranged from 400-900.
+4 In recent years, contact hours for accredited programs have ranged from 400-900.
 The average number of contact hours across recently accredited programs is 583.

-&lt;sup>5 STEM areas include biology, chemistry, biochemistry, molecular biology, physics, engineering, mathematics, and computer science.
+5 STEM areas include biology, chemistry, biochemistry, molecular biology, physics, engineering, mathematics, and computer science.

-&lt;sup>6 In silico laboratory experiences can be included in the required laboratory experience hours under certain temporary circumstances as recommended by the accreditation subcommittee of the ASBMB EPD, such as the move to remote instruction during the COVID-19 pandemic, and only when the subject matter is appropriate for active learning.
+6 In silico laboratory experiences can be included in the required laboratory experience hours under certain temporary circumstances as recommended by the ASBMB Education and Professional Development Committee (EPD) and only when the subject matter is appropriate for active learning.
 Examples of appropriate subject matter include bioinformatics analyses and structural modeling.
 Simulated laboratory activities or demonstrations, online or otherwise, will not be counted towards the required laboratory experience hours.
-The accreditation subcommittee of the ASBMB EPD will be the final arbiter of whether a particular laboratory experience is included in the required hours.
+The EPD will be the final arbiter of whether a particular laboratory experience is included in the required hours.
 Programs may refer to the ASBMB accreditation site or Going online: What defines a lab? for further guidance.

-Undergraduate Research, Cooperative Experiences, and Internships
+Undergraduate research, cooperative experiences, and internships